Fortunoff enters ‘Chapter 22’

-Upscale jewelry and home furnishings specialty retailer Fortunoff last week filed for Chapter 11 bankruptcy protection – exactly one year and one day after its first Chapter 11, on Feb.
+Uniondale, N.Y. – Upscale jewelry and home furnishings specialty retailer Fortunoff today filed for Chapter 11 bankruptcy protection – exactly one year and one day since its first Chapter 11, on Feb.
 4, 2008.

-Last year's bankruptcy was a “pre-packaged” deal, whereby investment firm NRDC Equity cleaned up Fortunoff's books and bought it out of bankruptcy in March 2008 – looking to expand Fortunoff's format beyond its existing retail base by opening new outdoor-furniture stores as well as new, Fortunoff-branded home and jewelry departments in Lord & Taylor, another NRDC property.
-In fact, Lord & Taylor at that time proffered a $10 million letter of credit “in conjunction with Fortunoff's bankruptcy filing” NRDC said.
+Last year’s bankruptcy was a “pre-packaged” deal, wherein investment firm NRDC Equity cleaned up Fortunoff’s books and brought it out of bankruptcy in March 2008 – looking to expand parts of its format beyond its existing retail base by opening new outdoor-furniture stores, as well as new, Fortunoff-branded home and jewelry departments in Lord & Taylor, another NRDC property.
+In fact, Lord & Taylor at that time proffered a $10 million letter of credit “in conjunction with Fortunoff’s bankruptcy filing” last year, the company said.

-The Feb.
-5, 2009 filing, by Fortunoff Holdings, LLC and Fortunoff Card Co., LLC in the U.S. Bankruptcy Court, Southern District of New York, listed one major home textiles supplier among the 30 largest unsecured creditors: Croscill Curtain Co., ranked No.13 with an estimated claim of $477,950.
+Today’s filing, by Fortunoff Holdings, LLC and Fortunoff Card Co., LLC in the United States Bankruptcy Court, Southern District of New York, listed the 30 largest creditors, including Croscill Curtain Co., ranked No.13 with an estimated claim of $477,950.

-If not successful in finding a buyer, Fortunoff stated, then it will seek to wind down and liquidate the business.
+If unsuccessful in finding an overall buyer, Fortunoff states, then it will seek to wind down and liquidate the business.

-Fortunoff president and ceo Charles Chinni said in a company press release: “The jewelry and home goods businesses have been hit particularly hard by the economic downturn.
+Fortunoff president and ceo Charles Chinni said, “The jewelry and home goods businesses have been hit particularly hard by the economic downturn.
 However, we are actively seeking a buyer for the business, and we will continue to do so in the Chapter 11 process.”

 Industry Related Content